nunet/device-management-service/README.md

 ### 7. Class Diagram

-The global class diagram for the DMS is show below.
+The global class diagram for the DMS is shown below.

 #### Source file